dilan-dio4/easybase-website/_posts/2020-09-15-EasyBase-data-types.markdown

 # File
 <hr />

 #### Files function as a generic type of the photo and video data type.
-Files can be uploaded directly to the EasyBases CDN.
+Files can be uploaded directly to the Easybases CDN.
 The link to a file can be posted to your integration if it is already publicly available.

 <br />